Football Focus for BBC World News

 - From the section Football

-Dan Walker is joined by Trevor Sinclair for this week's Football Focus.
+Will Perry is joined by Andy Cole for this week's Football Focus.

-We hear from Stoke City striker Peter Crouch who hopes his 100th Premier League goal might be scored against Manchester United on Saturday.
+We hear from record-breaker Wayne Rooney on what it's like to score for Manchester United in the Premier League.

-And with the Africa Cup of Nations well under way, we hear from Uganda's coach Milutin 'Micho' Sredojevic.
+And with Ghana into the quarter-finals of the Africa Cup of Nations, we hear from coach Avram Grant.

 Top videos